 Throughout Rho Eta’s history, members have participated in many Stockton community functions as well as held charitable events to benefit local individuals and organizations, including taking part in the Stockton Asparagus Festival, organizing an annual Antique Show, and currently hosting one of the first and most popular crab feeds in Stockton since 1973.

 Rho Eta is the only Omega Nu chapter that sponsors a high school girls group, Ree Club.
 This organization helps to promote leadership and community service in young women.

 Rho Eta provides annual college scholarships for students and donates all proceeds to local charities.

 Santa Cruz, CA

-Sigma Alpha has been involved in the Charitable needs of our community since our first grant following the 1906 earthquake.
-Since that time, we have given over $2 million to individuals, families and organizations in need.
-Our Funds for Fundamentals Program targets meeting the needs of classroom teachers.
-Since 2004 we have supported teachers with over $238,000.
-We feel we are making a difference where it counts.
+Sigma Alpha has been involved in the charitable needs of our community since our first grant following the 1906 earthquake.
+Since then we have given to numerous individuals, families and local organizations in need.
+Our very popular Funds for Fundamentals program targets the needs for classrooms and teachers.
+Through this program we have supported local education by providing grants to elementary and middle schools in the county since 1994.

 We grant scholarships to graduates from local public high schools and community colleges who will be attending a California State College, University or Trade School.
 Since 1957 we have provided scholarships to over 1000 local students pursuing their educational dreams.
 Our Endowment Fund first established in 1991 has been instrumental in helping these dreams become a reality for so many youth In our community.